Adaptive degenerate space method for source term estimation using a backward Lagrangian stochastic model: Abstract

 \section{Abstract}

 \justify The general problem of characterizing gas source parameters based on concentration measurements is known to be a difficult task.
 As many inverse problems, one of the main obstacles for accurate estimation is the non-uniqueness of solution, induced by the lack of sufficient information.
 As the number of detectors is lowered, which is more than a plausible scenario for many practical situations, the number of possible solutions that can characterize the source increases dramatically, leading to severe errors.
-In this paper, a Lagrangian stochastic based method for identifying these suspected points, which will be referred to as 'degenerate space', is formulated and analysed.
+In this paper, a Lagrangian stochastic based method for identifying these suspected points, which will be referred to as 'degenerate space', is formulated and analyzed.
 Then, a new procedure for quantitative prediction of the effect of deploying a new detector in space is used to design an adaptive scheme for source term estimation.
-This scheme has been tested for several scenarios, differing by the location of the initial detectors, and is shown to reduce dramatically the degeneracy formed by insufficient information.
-The combined formulation of degenerate space with the new adaptive scheme is shown to give improved accuracy, and in particular for a relatively small number of detectors.
+This scheme has been tested for several scenarios and is shown to reduce dramatically the degeneracy formed by insufficient information.
+The combined formulation of degenerate space with the new adaptive scheme is shown to give an accurate estimation of the source parameters for small number of detectors.